-It’s my second week in Belgrade.
-In my previous post, I wrote about many restoration projects that the city authorities are currently doing in order to improve the way the city looks.
-But, I didn’t mention one of the biggest and the most ambitious building projects – the Saint Sava Church.
-I wrote about this church in my article about Belgrade, so I am not going to repeat any of that now.
+I’ve been in Belgrade for just over two months now.
+In one of my previous posts, I wrote about many restoration projects that the city authorities are currently doing in order to improve the way the city looks.
+But, the biggest and the most ambitious building project is the Saint Sava Church.
+You can read about this church in my article on Belgrade.
 The church is finished on the outside and they are now decorating it inside.
-However, one part of the church has been completely finished.
-The crypt!
+I understand that the works will soon be completed.
+However, one part of the church is already finished.
+Its crypt.

-So, I went to the church and took the opportunity to visit the crypt for the first time.
+So, I went to the church and took the opportunity to visit the crypt.

 ABOUT THE CRYPT

 The crypt is very impressive.
-It comprises a burial church, treasures of the Serbian Orthodox Church and an exhibition area.
+It consists of a burial church, treasures of the Serbian Orthodox Church and an exhibition area.

 In the future, it will be a burial place for Serbian patriarchs.